dotnet/orleans/Advanced-Concepts/Two-Way-Client-Observers.md

 ## Usage considerations and guidelines

 Please take into account that making RPC calls from actors (a server) to clients may sometimes be considered an **anti-pattern**.
-Traditional distributed system client server application usually do not allow such capability.
+Traditional distributed system client server applications usually do not allow such capability.
 The reason is that it can potentially create **too strong coupling between the client and the server**, making: (a) server logic relay too much on the client logic, (b) making server resources consumption be directly impacted and controlled by the client.
 In traditional synchronous RPC systems making an RPC call from a server to client would mean that the server thread is blocked until the client responds, potentially taking valuable resources.
 In the general case of uncontrolled (and maybe even malicious) clients, this is a realy bad pattern.
 Therefore, traditional distributed system avoided such capability.